Zaharikitanov/GatewaysManager/README.md

    - update-database

  ## Docker automated build
- The docker compose file is located in GatewaysManagerApi folder.
+ The docker compose file is located in GatewaysManagerApi folder. <br>
  SQL settings details are located in the Startup.cs file located in the GatewaysManagerApi folder.

  ## Project Description